Kyle Kashuv: Gun rights views

-Kashuv supports the Second Amendment.
+Kashuv supports an anti-gun-control interpretation of the Second Amendment.
 Before the mass shooting, Kashuv supported zero gun restrictions, but after the mass shooting, Kashuv changed his position to favor much "stricter background checks and mental evaluations" for gun purchases, but still disagrees with banning any type of gun.
 He also does not support restrictions on standard capacity magazines.
 Regarding the Stoneman Douglas High School shooting, Kashuv did not blame gun laws, instead blaming the failures of law enforcement for failing to either stop the gunman during the shooting, or even identify the gunman as a threat before the shooting happened.
 Kashuv endorses the idea that "the only way to stop a bad guy with a gun is a good guy with a gun"; he has advocated for schools to eliminate gun-free zones, and for policies allowing teachers and school staff to be armed.
 Kashuv supports the Senate's bipartisan STOP School Violence Act, which provides federal funds to develop an "anonymous reporting systems for threats of school violence", improve "school security infrastructure", and train students, school staff and law enforcement to prevent violence.

 Kashuv said he agrees with fellow student activists David Hogg, Cameron Kasky and X González that gun deaths and school shootings need to be stopped, "and that shouldn't be delegitimized, ever".
 Kashuv's stated solutions to improve the situation differ from Hogg and Kasky's, but he has called for a debate with them to find "common middle ground".
 Kashuv has also said he felt frustrated that he was not invited to speak at the March for Our Lives event, suggesting it was because of his political views.
 Kashuv has described himself as speaking "calmly and logically" in contrast to "inflammatory language" used by other student activists.
 Kashuv believed that the "initial movement, in its purest form" coming out of the Stoneman Douglas High School shooting "was amazing".
 He said that "It got corrupted because now it's represented as anti-gun and anti-NRA."
 He described March for Our Lives as being "anti-Republican" and said that the NRA does not have as much "evil power" over politicians as their critics believe.
 Kashuv himself was criticized by the students in Never Again MSD for his views on gun rights.